 A fee of $50 for the first day plus $10 for each additional day will be assessed for immobilization.

-In the judgment of the University Police Department (UMKC Police Policy 4:077-078) or the Parking Operations department a vehicle may be towed if:
+In the judgment of the University Police Department (UMKC Police Policy 4:077-078) or the Parking and Transportation department a vehicle may be towed if:

 - The placement of the vehicle constitutes or is likely to constitute a safety hazard to persons or property.